GitLab Dedicated Overview

 1. Open a new PrivateLink Request issue and confirm that the support::request-for-help label is added.

-1. Provide the IAM role Principal to the customer.
+2. Provide the IAM role Principal to the customer.
 It has the following format: arn:aws:iam::<AWS_Account_ID>:role/reverse_private_link@<tenant_id>.
-Read the instructions in issue created for information on how to find the <AWS_Account_ID> and <tenant_id>.
+You will find this information in the Reverse Private Link IAM Principal row of the Tenant Details section in Switchboard.
+Alternatively, read the instructions in the issue created for information on how to find the <AWS_Account_ID> and <tenant_id>.

 • Provide the two AZ IDs early in the ticket to avoid prolonging the ticket.
 The AZ IDs must be in the same region as the customer’s tenant instance.
 The customer can then make the decision of which specific zones that can be used.
 AZ IDs are shared between different zones in a region but cannot be used outside of the region.
 For example, AZ IDs in us-west-1* cannot be used in us-west-2*.
 Some of the zones in each reach share AZ IDs with other zones in the same region but you must work with the customer to find the overlap.

-1. Ask the customer to provide the required information.
-In this case, it’s an Service Endpoint Name, a list of AZ IDs they will be using (should match provided AZ IDs), and Domain Name (with one of two options).
+4. Ask the customer to provide the required information.
+In this case, it’s a Service Endpoint Name, a list of AZ IDs they will be using (should match provided AZ IDs), and Domain Name (with one of two options).

 • The Service Endpoint Name uses a reverse domain name notation and has the following format: com.amazonaws.vpce.<region>.<vpce-svc-identifier>